mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/fetch-conversation/swift.md

 Notice the use of the `NXMClient.shared` singleton - this references the same object that was a `client` property in `UserSelectionViewController`.

-> **Note:** This is where we get to use the `conversationId` static property we've defined in the "The Starter Project" step.
+> **Note:** This is where we get to use the `conversationId` static property we've defined in the "The starter project" step.

 If a conversation has been retrieved, you're ready to process to the next step: getting the events for your conversation.